matthewmorrone/bos/README.md

 + Measurement of load times and implement lazy loading as necessary
 + Research and discussion towards an acceptable content management system
 + Implementation of SPA and routing
++ Instagram and SoundCloud feeds
++ Create dev subdomain on BOS site